-As long as your current and new homes have space for us to deliver a container (at least 70′ of space in a straight line) and a spot to leave it while it’s being loaded, we’re a great moving option.
+As long as your current and new homes have space for us to deliver a moving container (at least 70′ of space in a straight line) and a spot to leave it while it’s being loaded, we’re a great moving option.
 Smaller towns and cities are usually very easy for us to service because more houses have driveways or space on the streets in front to place a BigSteelBox.
-Learn more about moving with a container here.

 Note: If your current home is in a larger city or you live in an apartment or townhome community and you don’t have space to place a BigSteelBox, we can usually offer you the option to load a container at our yard.
 Ask your Storage Consultant about this for more details.